-As the gateway between your home technology and the internet, managing your broadband connection is usually an easy enough task.
-From broadband installation to getting your Wi-Fi up and running, most internet providers make it easy and intuitive to get online with your router.
-Sometimes, though, you might need to delve a little deeper by fixing issues or customising them to your needs.
-If you need to start tinkering with your router settings, here’s how to get started.
+As the gateway between your home technology and the internet, managing your broadband connection is an important task.
+From broadband installation to getting your Wi-Fi up and running, most internet service providers (ISPs) make it easy and intuitive to get online using a supplied router.
+However, it may periodically be necessary to fix router issues or customise them to your needs.
+In this article, we explain how to adjust router settings and security.

-Console port – Using a wire, it connects your router direct to a PC, printer or other device
+Console port – it hardwires your router directly to a PC, printer or other device

-WPS button – WPS means Wi-Fi Protected Setup, it allows you to connect some devices without needing to input the Wi-Fi password, or choose which router you wish to connect to
+WPS button – Wi-Fi Protected Setup allows you to connect certain devices without needing to input the Wi-Fi password, or choose which router you wish to connect to

-Reset button – Modern routers usually reboot themselves when needed, but you can use this button when you change settings that need to be finalised or just want to reset your connection
+Reset button – modern routers usually reboot themselves when required, but you can use this button as you change settings that need to be finalised, or if the router is slowing down.

 Your IP address